 The tax receipts of government must reduce the income of the private sector and its consequent ability to consume or invest.
-Some of these revenues, including those attributed to corporation tax, VAT and some excise duties, are collected by companies but their burden must nonetheless reduce the private sector's capacity to consume or invest.
-Corporation tax can only fall on consumption if it reduces the income of shareholders, company creditors or employees.
+Some of these revenues, including those attributed to corporation tax, VAT and some excise duties, are collected by companies but their burden must nonetheless reduce the private sector's capacity to spend on consumption or investment.
+It is not collected from corporate interest payments nor, as I show later, can companies pass its burden on to them, so corporation tax can only fall on consumption if it reduces the income of shareholders, or employees.
 If it were to fall on shareholders, the return on equity would rise and fall with changes in corporation tax.
-If it fell on employees their share of corporate output would respond to changes in the tax rate.
-It does not fall on receipts from corporate interest payments.
+If it fell on employees, their share of corporate output would respond to changes in the tax rate.
 As neither occurs, and corporation tax is not paid by company creditors, we know that the burden falls on investment.

 Managements decide on how much investment the companies they run should undertake.
-The consensus model assumes that these decisions are based on "profit maximization" - the aim of maximizing the present value of companies' long-term net worth.
-Managements are assumed to behave as if companies were run directly by shareholders whose aim is assumed to be profit maximization.
-An alternative view is that the behaviour and functions of shareholders and managers are sufficiently different to make it essential that economic models separate the private sector between households and companies.
+The consensus model assumes that these decisions are based on "profit maximisation"-the aim of maximising the present value of companies' long-term net worth.
+Managements are assumed to behave as if companies were run directly by shareholders whose aim is assumed to be profit maximisation.
+An alternative view is that the behaviour and functions of shareholders and managers are sufficiently different to make it essential that economic models divide the private sector in two, separating households from companies.
 "We start from the proposition that corporate directors may subject corporate policy decisions to utility functions of their own."
-If companies pursued profit maximization they would invest more when capital is cheap and less when it is expensive.
+If companies pursued profit maximisation they would invest more when capital is cheap and less when it is expensive.
 The main element in the cost of capital is the cost of equity because it is much more expensive than debt and because interest payments are an allowable expense for corporation tax.
-If companies "profit maximized" investment would rise and fall with fluctuations in the stock market, which does not happen, 2 and the mean reversion of the ratios between corporate net worth and stock market value ("equity q")3 and corporate capital and market value ("Tobin's Q")4 would result from the changes in business investment5 not, as they do, from changes in the level of the stock market.
+If companies "profit maximised" investment would rise and fall with fluctuations in the stock market, which does not happen, and the mean reversion of the ratios between corporate net worth and stock market value ("equity q") and corporate capital and market value ("Tobin's Q") would result from the changes in business investment; not, as they do, from changes in the level of the stock market.